phil-opp/blog_os/_posts/2015-09-02-setup-rust.md

     let x = ["Hello", " ", "World", "!"];
 }
 ```
 When we test it using `make run`, it fails with `undefined reference to 'memcpy'`.
-This function is one of the basic functions of the C library (`libc`).
-Usually the `libc` crate is linked to every Rust program together with the standard library but we opted out through `#![no_std]`.
+The `memcpy` function is one of the basic functions of the C library (`libc`).
+Usually the `libc` crate is linked to every Rust program together with the standard library, but we opted out through `#![no_std]`.
 We could try to fix this by adding the [libc crate] as `extern crate`.
 But `libc` is just a wrapper for the system `libc`, for example `glibc` on Linux, so this won't work for us.
 Instead we need to recreate the basic `libc` functions such as `memcpy`, `memmove`, `memset`, and `memcmp` in Rust.

 [libc crate]: https://doc.rust-lang.org/nightly/libc/index.html

 ### rlibc
 Fortunately there already is a crate for that: [rlibc].
 When we look at its [source code][rlibc source] we see that it contains no magic, just some [raw pointer] operations in a while loop.
-To add it as a dependency we just need to add two lines to the `Cargo.toml`:
+To add `rlibc` as a dependency we just need to add two lines to the `Cargo.toml`:

 ```toml
 ...
 [dependencies]
 rlibc = "*"
 ```
-and an `extern crate` in our `src/lib.rs`:
+and an `extern crate` definition in our `src/lib.rs`:

 ```rust
 ...